A Novel Treatment of the Josephson Effect: Conclusion

-\section{$\textbf{7}$-Conclusion}
+\section{Conclusion}

-All experimental results\cite{and,sha}, illustrating the Josephson effect, have been accounted for on the basis of bound electrons tunneling periodically across the insulating barrier.
-Likewise, the very existence of the Josephson effect has been shown to be conditioned by $\frac{\partial\mu}{\partial c_s}<0$, which had previously been recognized as a prerequisite for persistent currents\cite{sz4} and thermal equilibrium\cite{sz5} too.
+All experimental results\cite{sha}, illustrating the Josephson effect, have been accounted for on the basis of bound electrons tunneling periodically across the insulating barrier.
+Likewise, the very existence of the Josephson effect has been shown to be conditioned by $\frac{\partial\mu}{\partial c_s}<0$, which had previously been recognized as a prerequisite for persistent currents\cite{sz4}, thermal equilibrium\cite{sz5}, a stable superconducting phase\cite{sz8} and a second order transition\cite{sz9}, occuring at the critical temperature $T_c$ too.
 The negative resistance feature\cite{mcc} has been ascribed to the tunneling resistance of independent electrons decreasing with increasing current, flowing through the superconducting electrodes, which confirms the validity of an analysis of the superconducting-normal transition\cite{sz5}.
-This work makes no use of Ginzburg and Landau's phase which conversely plays a paramount role in the mainstream view\cite{dou,dev,koi,koiz}.
-Remarkably enough, the signature of the Josephson effect, namely the periodic current due to bound electrons, has no counterpart in the microscopic realm.
-For instance, the electrons, involved in a covalent bond, cannot tunnel between the two bound atoms because of their thermal decay toward the bonding groundstate.
-As for the Josephson effect, the bonding eigenfunction and its associated energy would read $\varphi_b=\frac{\varphi_i+\varphi_f}{\sqrt{2}}$ and $V\mathcal{E}_i-\frac{\hbar\omega_t}{2}$, respectively, but the relaxation from the tunneling state $\psi(t)$ in Eq.(\ref{sch1}) toward $\varphi_b$ might occur only inside the insulating barrier, which is impossible because the valence band, being fully occupied, can thence accomodate no additional electron.
+By contrast with this work, $I_n(t),I_s(t)$ are dealt with on the \textit{same footing} in the mainstream view\cite{jos,wer,lar,bar,lev}, both resulting from the tunneling of independent particles, obeying \textit{Fermi-Dirac} statistics.
+The only difference appears to be the one-particle density of states, namely either that associated with normal electrons for $I_n$ or Bogoliubov-Valatin\cite{par,sch} excitations for $I_s$.
+The coherent tunneling of bound electrons is thus concluded to be the very signature of the Josephson effect.
+Furthermore it has two noticeable properties : \begin{itemize} \item since coherent tunneling has been ascribed in the third section to the properties of a MBE state, the time-periodic tunneling of bound electrons through a thin insulating barrier might be observed on a Josephson capacitor, for which the superconducting electrodes $A,B$ would be replaced by magnetic (ferromagnetic or antiferromagnetic) metals\cite{lev}; \item the coherent tunneling motion seems to have no counterpart in the microscopic realm.
+For instance, the electrons, involved in a covalent bond, cannot tunnel between the two bound atoms because of their thermal relaxation toward the bonding groundstate.
+As for the Josephson effect, the bonding eigenfunction and its associated energy would read $\varphi_b=\frac{\varphi_i+\varphi_f}{\sqrt{2}}$ and $V\mathcal{E}_i-\frac{\hbar\omega_t}{2}$, respectively, but the relaxation from the tunneling state $\psi(t)$ in Eq.(\ref{sch1}) toward $\varphi_b$ might occur only inside the insulating barrier, which is impossible because the valence band, being fully occupied, can thence accomodate no additional electron. \end{itemize}